NOTICE OF PRIVACY PRACTICES

 Inmates/Law Enforcement Custody.
 If you are under the custody of a law enforcement official or a correctional institution, we may disclose your PHI to the institution or official for certain purposes including the health and safety of you and others.

 Fundraising Activities.
-We may use and disclose certain limited contact information for fundraising purposes and may provide contact information to a foundation affiliated with our PACE of Guilford and Rockingham Counties, provided that any fundraising communications explain clearly and conspicuously your right to opt out of future fundraising communications.
+[Include only if applicable.]
+We may use and disclose certain limited contact information for fundraising purposes and may provide contact information to a foundation affiliated with our PACE Program, provided that any fundraising communications explain clearly and conspicuously your right to opt out of future fundraising communications.
 We are required to honor your request to opt out.

 III.
 USES AND DISCLOSURES WITH YOUR AUTHORIZATION